-You must arrive at least 15 minutes before your scheduled appointment time to take a driving skills test.
+You must schedule an appointment at a BMV license branch and arrive at least 15 minutes before your scheduled appointment time to take a driving skills test.

 When you visit the license branch to take the driving skills test:

-- You must be accompanied by an individual who has a valid Indiana driver's license.
+- You must be accompanied by an individual who has a valid driver's license.

 - No one besides the driving skills test examiner is allowed in your vehicle when you take the driving skills test.

 - You must be carrying your valid Indiana learner's permit.